CoST impact stories

 The need for CoST: Strengthening economies and improving lives

-It is estimated that between 10% and 30% of investment in infrastructure is lost due to corruption, mismanagement and inefficiency.
-CoST experience shows that increasing infrastructure transparency, participation, and accountability helps to drive reforms that reduce these features of infrastructure investment.
-Applying this approach results in cost savings of magnitude, helping to deliver better-quality and more efficient infrastructure for millions.
-This factsheet explores the need for CoST and the myriad ways the CoST approach has been felt at local and national levels.
-Read more.
+Applying our approach to infrastructure transparency results in cost savings of magnitude, helping to deliver better-quality and more efficient infrastructure for millions.
+Our factsheet on the Need for CoST explores the myriad ways the CoST approach has been felt at localand national levels.

 CoST Thailand: Saving millions, enabling participation and shifting mindsets

-In Thailand, the CoST approach prompted behavioural change from the private sector, community and government and led to cost savings of THB 11.5 billion (US $360 million).
-Since 2015 CoST Thailand has been working to increase the level of infrastructure data in the public domain using the CoST Infrastructure Data Standard.
-This increase in transparency sent a strong message to procuring entities, encouraging competitive bidding, lower contract prices and a more efficient use of public budget.
-Furthermore, through its innovative approach to public engagement, CoST Thailand raised the voice of local communities during project delivery, resulting in tangible positive impact on project quality.
-Read more.
+In Thailand, the CoST approach led to cost savings of THB 11.5 billion (US $360 million).
+CoST Thailand’s impact story on saving millions shows how the use of the CoST Infrastructure Data Standard has led to competitive bidding, lower contract prices, a more efficient use of public budget, and raised the voice of localcommunities during project delivery, resulting in improved project quality.

 CoST approach saves millions: Paving the way to a strong economy in Afghanistan